franciscozorrilla/soil_auxo/README.md

 ### System requirements

-To reproduce the analysis starting from raw sequencing data, you will need access to a high performance computer cluster.
-To reproduce plots starting from intermediate files, a standard laptop or desktop is required.
+To reproduce the analysis starting from raw sequencing data, you will need access to a high performance computer cluster and metaGEM v1.0.5.
+To reproduce plots starting from intermediate files, a standard laptop or desktop is required with Rstudio 2023.06.0+421.
+The complete list of software tools used and their version can be found in the methods section of the [manuscript](https://www.biorxiv.org/content/10.1101/2025.01.29.635426v1.full).

 ### Installation guide